tess-jl/aws-developer-course/notes/5_AWS_Fundamentals.md

 -Choose A record --> say Alias --> redirects to LB as an Alias --> whatever.com --> value is an alias for the LB

 ### RDS Overview
+-db service
+-relational db service --> db is managed by AWS --> allows us to create dbs with SQL --> can create Portgres, Oracle, MySQL, MariaDB, Microsoft SQL, Aurora (AWS proprietary db)

+Why use RDS vs deploying DB on an EC2?
+-managed service
+* OS patching
+* continuous backups (point in time restore)
+* monitoring dashboards
+* read replicas
+* multi AZ setup for disaster recovery (DR)
+* maintenance windows for upgrades
+* scaling vertically or horizontally
+-BUT cannot SSH into instances, don't interact with them directly

+Read Replicas for read scalability
+- DB maybe needs to read to app a lot! --> creates up to 5 read replicas -can be within AZ, cross AZ, or cross region -replication is async, reads eventually consistent but not right away
+- replicas could be promoted to their own DB if you want
+- **apps must update the connection string to leverage read replicas** --> only one instance takes the writes

+Multi AZ (for DR)
+-sync replication --> one DNS Name (represented by RDS DB) in one AZ will hve an auto app failover to a standby in another AZ -increases availability in case loss of AZ, loss of network, loss of instance or storage issue -failover from master to standby --> auto, app still reads and writes to one DB -NOT used for scaling

+RDS Backups
+-auto for RDS
+-every night, full snapshot of DB
+-capture transaction logs in RT
+-ability to restore to any point in time
+-7 day retention (up to 35 day if want)
+-manual DB snapshot --> can retain backup for as long as want

+RDS Encryption
+-encryption at rest via KMS - AES-256 encryption
+-SSL certificates to encrypt data to RDS in flight -**enforcing SSL**
+* PostgreSQL --> rds.force_ssl=1 in the AWS RDS Console (Parameter Groups)
+* MySQL --> GRANT USAGE ON *.* TO 'mysqluser'@%' REQUIRE SSL;
+- to connect using SSL: provide SSL trust cert (downloaded from AWS) and provide SSL options when connecting to DB

+-connecting via SSL !== enforcing SSL necessarily --> there is a difference

+RDS Security
+- RDS dbs usually deployed within private subnet
+- security works by leveraging security groups --> controls who (which IP, with other security groups, etc.) can communicate with RDS
+- IAM policies help control who can manage AWS RDS
+- traditional username/password can be used to login to db --> ALSO for login, IAM user can be used for MySQL or Aurora

+RDS va Aurora
+-not open source
+-compatible with postgres and mySQL --> drivers will work as if Aurora was Postgres or MySQL -Aurora = AWS cloud optimized, claims 5x performance boost compared to MySQL, 3x compared to Postgres on RDS -Aurora storgae auto grows increments of 10GB, up to 64 TB -can have 15 replicas instead of just 5 (and replication is faster) -failover is instantaneous for Aurora (high availability native, multi AZ) -cost more than RDS, but more efficient so should even out theoretically